 Disclaimer: We have in preparing this document used our best endeavours to ensure the information contained is true and accurate, but accept no responsibility and disclaim all liability in respect to any errors, omissions, inaccuracies or misstatements contained.
 Interested parties should make their own enquiries to verify the information contained in this material.
 Licensee: Barr and Standley Pty Ltd ABN 55 651 170 731

-This property at 39 Cole Street, Manjimup is a two bedroom, one bathroom house listed for sale by Lees Standley at Barr & Standley.
+This property at 39 Cole Street, Manjimup is a two bedroom, one bathroom house sold by Lees Standley at Barr & Standley on 12 Nov 2024.

 By the late 1890s demand for quality agricultural land in Western Australia focused attention on the heavily forested areas near Manjimup.
 A report by surveyor Terry in 1898 identified good land on the Wilgarup River, and an Agricultural Area was declared.
 There was also some demand for small lots, and in 1902 lots were surveyed near Balbarrup and it was decided to declare a townsite.
 The Nelson Roads Board nominated Manjimup as a name, and the townsite of Manjimupp was gazetted in 1903.
 The double "P" spelling was used because the Lands Department had adopted spelling rules for Aboriginal names where doubling a consonant shortened the following vowel (otherwise the pronunciation could have been Manjimoop).